thearn/python-screenshot/README.md

 time.sleep(1)
 screen.grab()
 ```

-This will save the two screenshots, using the system time as the filename

 - To check for all screenshot files in the current working directory, and get the file names as well as
 corresponding system times: